 Welfare of cats: an introduction

-This introduction to the welfare of cats provides advice on owning a cat.
-Find out about the five main well-being needs of cats.
+This introduction to the welfare of cats gives advice on owning a cat.
+Find out about the five main well-being needs of cats as well as some things to consider if you are getting a cat or a kitten.

 Needs of cats